TheFirstFen/lnu/y3/code/2dt902/labs/lab2/README.md

 When an unidentified user tries to login to an account serveral times but fails it will be logged and the account will be locked till the user reviews the security email to restore their account has been handle correctly, the IP-address of the failed attempts will be logged for review and blocked till further review by administrators or user handles their security email correctly, saying that it was them attempting to login.
 This will be handled by the **Identification & Authentication**, **Account management**, **Servers** and **Logging** components.

+When an malicious actor(s) preforms an Denial of Service by sending an large amount of requests per second the traffic controller will pick up on the abnormal request pattern and limit the requests and divert the abnormal traffic to an backup server which will make it so it doesn't affect the main server in a major way by also limiting the abnormal traffic to only allowed to use/occupy more then 5% of the systems resources, all of this will be logged and administrators will immediatly notified when the attack has been noticed for swift prevention.
+This will be handled by **Traffic Controller**, **Logging** and **Servers** components.

 ![UML of task1 & 2](./img/task3.drawio.png)